Semilir eruption: Facies of Nglanggran Formation

-Overlying the Semilir Formation is a 200 to 500 m thick sequence of massive, resistant, monomict andesitic volcanic breccias, crystal-rich sandstones and minor lava flows of the Nglanggran Formation.
+Overlying the Semilir Formation is a 200 to 500 m sequence of massive, resistant, monomict andesitic volcanic breccias, crystal-rich sandstones and minor lava flows of the Nglanggran Formation.
 The breccia beds are 1 to 10 m thick and can be mapped for several kilometres.
-Interbedded crystal-rich sand- stones are much thinner.
+Interbedded crystal-rich sandstones are much thinner.
 The breccias are both clast- and matrix-supported with angular fragments commonly 2 to 75 cm across with some blocks up to 3 m.
 Fragment imbrication within the breccias records diverging west and southwest flow from a source in the northeast part of the Batu Agung Escarpment.
 There is no evidence of any marine influence, and we interpret the Nglanggran Formation as terrestrial deposits formed by sector or repeated dome collapse, marking the end of arc activity in the Southern Mountains.
 The top and base of the Nglanggran Formation forms topographic breaks in slope, because the andesitic breccias are much more resistant than the underlying and overlying units, and the feature and the formation can be easily mapped across the area over a distance of 46 km.